samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 <br>

-In this activity, we're going to focus on just the arm of the robot and make it touch the box!
-If you observe the arm of the robot, it uses **revolute joints**.
+In this activity, we're going to try and make the pen touch the flower!
+If you observe our robot arm, it uses **revolute joints**.
 These are joints that only rotate, a bit like like the hinges in your room door!

 <br>